PradatiusD/pd/README.md

 ### Licensing
 Please respect the licenses of the individual plugins and frameworks utilized in this project.
+In case of the photography, all rights are reserved to Prada Desigenrs.

 ### Libraries that I would like to use
 * http://www.outyear.co.uk/smint/